wooorm/markdown-rs/readme.md

 ### Some major obstacles

-- [ ] (8) Can paragraphs (and to a lesser extent string data and text data) operate more performantly than checking whether other flow constructs start a line, before exiting and actually attempting flow constructs?
+- [ ] (8) Can paragraphs operate more performantly than checking whether other
+      flow constructs start a line, before exiting and actually attempting flow constructs?
 - [ ] (3) Interrupting: sometimes flow can or cannot start depending on the previous construct (paragraph, definition)
 - [ ] (5) Containers: this will be rather messy, and depends a lot on how